Flint Rock WMA

 This brochure is designed to provide the public with information and a summary of regulations pertaining to hunting and other recreational use on the Flint Rock Wildlife Management Area.
 Regulations that are new or differ substantially from last year are shown in bold print.
 Area users should familiarize themselves with all regulations.
 For exact wording of the wildlife laws and regulations, see the Florida Fish and Wildlife Conservation Commission’s wildlife code, on file with the Secretary of State and state libraries.
 This brochure, the Florida Hunting Regulations handbook, and recreational use permit worksheets should provide the information necessary for you to plan your hunting activities.
-These publications are available from any Commission office, county tax collector and at MyFWC.com.
+These publications are available at MyFWC.com.

 Recreational Use Permit Information:

 A $206 recreational use permit is required to hunt on this area; there are no exemptions except that 1 dependent child, under 16 years of age, per permittee may hunt under the supervision of the permittee and is exempt from the fee.
 The number of available recreational use permits will be indicated on the recreational use permit worksheet.
 Recreational use permits are not transferable.

 Permit applications: Hunters must submit electronic applications for recreational use permits at GoOutdoorsFlorida.com.
 Successful applicants have the option of renewing their permits for up to 2 additional years.
 Please refer to the hunting handbook or MyFWC.com for dates to renew permits or apply for remaining permits.
 A worksheet with a list of available permits may be obtained 1-2 weeks before the application period begins from county tax collector's offices, FWC offices and at MyFWC.com.